-Eastern Emergency Relief Network Inc (EERN) was established in October 1995 at the instigation of local welfare providing groups (in the City of Whitehorse) in recognition of the need for a central source of second-hand furniture and other household goods for distribution, as emergency aid, to those requiring support in the community.
+Eastern Emergency Relief Network Inc (EERN) was established in October 1995 at the instigation of local community based organisations providing community support in the City of Whitehorse.
+It had been recognised that there was a need for a central source of second-hand furniture and other household goods for re-distribution, as emergency aid, to those requiring support in the community.
 Since that time, the support has expanded to also include the Local Government areas of Manningham, Maroondah, Knox, Monash and Boroondara.

-The people assisted are those who have been identified by member agencies to have an urgent need.
+The people assisted are those who have been identified by community based organisations (our member agencies) to have an urgent need.
+This includes long term illness, unemployment, loss of home and belongings through fire, domestic violence, lack of family support or homelessness, indigenous and refugees.
 Such need may have arisen as a result of experiencing trauma or loss, where they have a need to move or perhaps cannot afford basic living requirements, where they are struggling to buy essentials such as furniture, other household goods, food, personal hygiene products.
-Such traumas include long term illness, unemployment, loss of home and belongings through fire, domestic violence, lack of family support or homelessness, refugees.

-Recipients can only access the warehouse through member agencies of EERN.
+Recipients can only access the warehouse through the member agencies of EERN.
 Currently there are 111 member agencies.

-The real value of EERN to the community can be gauged by the amount of assistance it provides to member agencies and their clients.
-In the financial year 2015/2016, EERN was open for 241 days.
+The real value of EERN to the community can be gauged by the amount of assistance it provides to the member agencies and their clients.
+In the financial year 2018/2019, EERN was open for 240 days.
 On those days, member agencies attended the warehouse on 2084 occasions to access and select items of furniture and other household goods.
-This equates to an average of 9.46 pick-ups per day.
-The pickups could be a complete household of furniture, a toaster or microwave oven, food parcel or personal hygiene parcel.
+This equates to an average of 8.5 attendances per day.
+The items selected could be a complete household of furniture, a toaster, jug or microwave oven, food parcel or personal hygiene parcel.

 EERN’s total expenses are made up of two components: